Babushka Eggplants (Georgian-Style Eggplants Stuffed with Carrot, Parsnip & Capsicum)

 2. With a spoon, scrape out the flesh of the eggplant halves, chop it roughly and set aside.
 Place the hollowed out eggplant halves in a greased baking dish, season them and drizzle with olive oil.

 4. Stuff the eggplants with the vegetable mixture evenly.
-Mix the tomato paste, sugar and seasoning with the water and pour into the baking dish.
+Mix the tomato paste, maple syrup and seasoning with the water and pour into the baking dish.
 (At this point I usually drizzle a little more olive oil over the eggplants.)

 5. Cover with foil and bake for 30 minutes.
 Uncover the dish and bake for a further 30-45 minutes.
 The dish is ready when the eggplants have softened and the sauce has thickened (it should not be watery).